Global-Chem/global-chem/paper.md

 # Conclusion

 `Global-Chem` serves the purpose of facilitating collecting, documenting and accessing different chemical communities as dictated by user input.
-It involves a distributable easy format with objects classified as primary paper functionality with methods containing the chemical list that accodomates said functionality.
-With respect to broader applicatibility `Global-Chem` will potentially be of utility for machine learning and artifical intelligence tools in drug development pipelines as a classification layer.
+It involves a distributable easy format with objects classified as primary paper functionality with methods containing the chemical list that accommodates said functionality.
+With respect to broader applicatibility `Global-Chem` will potentially be of utility for machine learning and artificial intelligence tools in drug development pipelines as a classification layer.
 In addition, it can help construct a cheminformatic analysis of functional groups on a chemical dataset and, lastly, it has a potential educational use in teaching functional groups and SMILES to any potential chemistry students.

 # Acknowledgements

 Thank you to Jacob Weiner, Tyree Wilson, Paul Shapiro for their helpful discussions into the usability and functionality of Global-Chem.
-Appreciation to the University of Maryland School of Pharmacy Depatment of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics.
+Appreciation to the University of Maryland School of Pharmacy Department of Pharmaceutical Chemistry for promoting a collaborative and useful space for academics.
 Financial support from the NIH (GM131710) is acknowledged.

 # Conflict of Interets